 - a.
-A written emergency spill and accident plan shall be established and communicated to all personnel.
-It shall include procedures for ventilation failure, evacuation, medical care, reporting and drills. - b.
-There shall be an alarm system to alert people in all parts of the facility including isolation areas such as cold rooms. - c.
-A spill control policy shall be developed and shall include means of prevention, containment, cleanup and reporting. - d.
-All accidents or near accidents shall be carefully analyzed with the results distributed to all who might benefit. - 15.
-Information and Training Program - a.
-Aim: To assure that all individuals at risk are adequately informed about the work in the facility, its risks and what to do if an accident occurs. - b.
-Emergency and Personal Protection Training: Every facility worker shall know the location and proper use of all available protective apparel and equipment.
-Full-time personnel of the facility shall be trained in the proper use of emergency equipment and procedures. - c.
-Receiving and stockroom store room personnel shall know about hazards, handling equipment, protective apparel and relevant regulation. - d.
-Frequency of Training: The training and education program shall be a regular, continuing activity-not simply an annual presentation. - e.
-Literature Consultation: Literature and consulting advice concerning chemical hygiene shall be readily available to facility personnel who shall be encouraged to use these information resources. - 16.
-Waste Disposal Program - a.
 Aim: To assure that minimal harm to people, other organisms and the environment will result from the disposal of waste facility chemicals. - b.
 Content: The waste disposal program shall specify how waste is to be collected, segregated, stored and transported and include consideration of what materials can be incinerated.
 Transport from the institution must be in accordance with DOT regulations. - c.
 Discarding Chemical Stocks: Unlabeled containers of chemicals and solutions shall undergo prompt disposal; if partially used, they shall not be opened.
-Before a worker's employment in the facility ends, chemicals for which the person was responsible shall be discarded or returned to storage. - d.
-Frequency of Disposal: Waste shall be removed from facilities to a central waste storage area at regular intervals.
+Before a worker's employment in the facility ends, chemicals for which the person was responsible shall be discarded or returned to storage. - Frequency of Disposal: Waste shall be removed from facilities to a central waste storage area at regular intervals.
 Waste chemicals must not be placed or left for removal in hallways.
 Hazardous material waste pickups shall be coordinated by the Environmental Health and Safety Office. - e.
 Method of Disposal: Waste will be put in containers and put in a secure area.
 The Environmental, Health, and Safety Officer will be notified in writing to have the waste removed and disposed of by a commercial contractor.
 See Hazardous Request Disposal Form.
 Indiscriminate disposal by pouring waste chemicals down the drain or adding them to mixed refuse for landfill burial is unacceptable.
 Hoods shall not be used as a means of disposal for volatile chemicals.
 Disposal by recycling or chemical decontamination shall be used when possible.